Aum Shinrikyo: Subsequent activities

 According to a June 2005 report by the National Police Agency, Aleph had approximately 1,650 members, of whom 650 lived communally in compounds.
 The group operated 26 facilities in 17 prefectures, and about 120 residential facilities.
-An article in the Mainichi Shimbun newspaper on 11 September 2002 showed that the Japanese public still mistrusts Aleph, and compounds are usually surrounded by protest banners from local residents.
+An article in the Mainichi Shimbun newspaper on 11 September 2002 showed that the Japanese public still distrusts Aleph, and compounds are usually surrounded by protest banners from local residents.

 Monitoring

 In January 2000, the group was placed under surveillance for a period of three years under an anti-Aum law, in which the group was required to submit a list of members and details of assets to the authorities.
 In the same year, a Russian member was arrested for plotting a bombing attack as part of a plan to rescue Asahara from police custody.
 The plan was led by Dmitry Sigachev, who was arrested at Primorsky Krai.

 In 2001, Russian Aum members had reportedly planned to attack the Tokyo Imperial Palace with explosives in an effort to free Asahara from police custody.

-In January 2003, Japan's Public Security Intelligence Agency received permission to extend the surveillance for another three years, as they found evidence which suggested that the group still revered Asahara.
+In January 2003, the Public Security Intelligence Agency received permission to extend the surveillance for another three years, as they found evidence which suggested that the group still revered Asahara.
 According to the Religious News Blog report issued in April 2004, the authorities still considered the group "a threat to society".

 On 15 September 2006, Shoko Asahara lost his final appeal against the death penalty.
 The following day Japanese police raided the offices of Aleph in order to "prevent any illegal activities by cult members in response to the confirmation of Asahara's death sentence".
 Thirteen cult members were eventually sentenced to death.